A Pettis-Type Integral and Applications to Transition Semigroups: Introduction

+In a certain way, the Bochner integral is the appropriate generalization of the Lebesgue integral to the Banach space setting.
+The criterion for Bochner integrability is fairly easy: a strongly measurable function is Bochner integrable if and only if its norm is integrable.

+However, not for all applications this notion of integrability is suitable.
+In this case, one can sometimes resort to the Pettis integral, see \cite{pettis38} or Section II.3 of \cite{diesteluhl}, which still yields a rich theory.
+But even the notion of weak measurability, which is a prerequisite for Pettis integrability, is often too strong.
+Indeed, already in the simple example of the shift semigroup on the space of bounded Borel measures on the real line, the orbits of the semigroup are not weakly measurable, cf.\ \cite{feller}.

+It is thus natural to replace in the definition of the Pettis integral the dual $X^*$ of a Banach space $X$ with some subset $Y$ of $X^*$.
+This leads to the notion of $Y$-integrability, see \cite{musial}.
+However, except for the special cases of the Pettis integral and the $\mathrm{weak}^*$-integral, this notion of integrability was not the subject of broad investigation.

+In Section \ref{sect3}, we will study $Y$-integrability in the case where $Y$ is a norm-closed subspace of $X^*$ which is norming for $X$.
+In particular, we prove a sufficient condition for $Y$-integrability (Theorem \ref{t.criteria}).
+Our main assumption in that theorem is the existence of a quasi-complete, consistent topology $\tau$ on $X$.

+It should be noted that the $Y$-integral actually coincides with the Pettis integral on the locally convex space $(X,\tau)$, for any locally convex topology $\tau$ on $X$ such that $(X,\tau )'=Y$.
+However, in contrast to conditions for Pettis integrability on locally convex spaces, see \cite{jach}, our condition is more in the spirit of the characterization of Bochner integrability and the proof makes extensive use of the norm topologies on $X$ and $Y$.

+At first sight, the notion of $Y$-integrability seems quite technical and arbitrary since there is no canonical choice for the space $Y$.
+This might be the reason why this notion of integrability was not studied in more detail so far.
+However, in applications to transition semigroups, it is quite clear which space $Y$ should be chosen.
+This example serves both as a motivation and as an application of our theory.

-The connection between Markov processes and semigroups of linear operators is well known.
-We recall that associated to a Markov process $X_t$, taking values in a state space $(E,\Sigma)$, there are, in fact, {\it two} semigroups which are connected to each other by some sort of duality.
-The first semigroup $\mathbf{T} = (T(t))_{t\geq 0}$ acts on the space $B_b(E)$ of all bounded, measurable functions on $E$ and is used to compute conditional expectations by means of
+We recall that associated to a Markov process $(X_t)_{t\geq 0}$, taking values in a measurable space $(E,\Sigma)$, there are, in fact, {\it two} semigroups which both have a stochastic interpretation and which are connected to each other by duality.
+Namely, there is a semigroup $\mathbf{T}$ on the space $B_b(E)$ of all bounded measurable functions on $E$, used to compute conditional expectations, and a second semigroup $\mathbf{T}'$ acting on $\mathcal{M}(E)$, the space of all bounded measures on $E$, which gives the distributions of the random variables $X_t$.
+This duality relation actually characterizes the operators in $\mathbf{T}$ as kernel operators, cf.\ \cite{lanthi} and Section \ref{sect2}.
+Furthermore, this duality relation suggests to replace the space $B_b(E)^*$, which is usually quite large, with $\mathcal{M}(E)$ for the purpose of integrating the orbits of $\mathbf{T}$ and, similarly, to replace $\mathcal{M}(E)^*$ with $B_b(E)$ to integrate the orbits of $\mathbf{T}'$.